DELIGHTS OF TURKEY TOUR IN 3 COURSES

 Day 1 - Arrive Istanbul and transfer to your hotel to spend the rest of the day at leisure.
 Meeting your expert guide in the late afternoon hours for a cocktail and a briefing on the tour.
 Dinner at Rami Restaurant to sample some of the specialties of Ottoman Imperial Cuisine in a unique atmosphere.

 Day 2 - Visit the Ottoman Istanbul; the Topkapi Palace, official royal residence and administration center of the empire for 400 years.
 Harem which has inspired numerous novels, the throne room and the treasury of the Sultan are also included.
 Visit the Blue Mosque (Sultanahmet Camii) renowned for its magnificent handmade blue tiles, followed by a delicious lunch at Aslan Lokantasi.
 In the afternoon we take a pleasant walk thru Istanbul’s old artisan quarters to Eminonu and visit Rustem Pasha Mosque.
 Spice Market will be an unforgettable experience for cooking fans with varieties of Turkish delight, dazzling colors and exotic fragrances of spices and herbs, varieties of dried fruit and nuts.
 Tram back to our hotel for a well-earned rest.
-Meet at the lobby for a drink and your guide will talk about Turkish Cuisine and the reasons for its diversity.
+Meet in the lobby for a drink and your guide will talk about Turkish Cuisine and the reasons for its diversity.
 Dinner at Imroz Lokantasi.

 Day 3 - Visit the Byzantine Istanbul; see the remarkable Hagia Sophia, a milestone in world church architecture, Obelisk of Thutmose III (also known as the Egyptian Obelisk), the Walled Obelisk, and the Serpent Column in the Hippodrome area and continue with the amazing Underground Cistern.
 Lunch at the famous Asitane Restaurant followed by a visit to the Church of Chora, (Kariye, and The Church of the Holy Savior in Chora) with magnificent examples of Byzantine mosaics and frescoes.
 Dinner at a kebab specialist to sample kebabs.

 Day 4 - Morning is at leisure to explore the city and take splendid photos.
 We meet after lunch (on your own) and visit the flamboyant Dolmabahce Palace, Imperial home to six Sultans.
 Transfer to the pier at Eminonu to get on board the Bosphorus cruise which will take you amid captivating scenery of well-kept groves, Ottoman imperial palaces and traditional Yali type residences (waterside villas).
 Disembark at Kadikoy and explore the neighborhood; first a visit to Haci Bekir, the famous 200-year-old family establishment run by the masters of Turkish Delights, a briefing on marzipan, halvah, candies and other specialties including Turkish traditions of serving sweets.
-Dinner at Ciya Sofrasi specialized on Anatolian peasant cuisine.
+Dinner at Ciya Sofrasi specialized in Anatolian peasant cuisine.

 Anatolian Cuisine: Lamb & Beef & Kebabs